Updated January 17, 2019: Added time frame for the release date.

 Fruits Basket 2019 release date

-As of the last update, TMS Entertainment and Funimation have only officially confirmed the production of the Fruits Basket reboot.
+As of the last update, TMS Entertainment and Funimation have only officially confirmed that the Fruits Basket reboot will come out in April, the Spring 2019 anime season.
 The exact Fruits Basket “Season 2” release date has not yet been announced.
 Once the news is officially confirmed this article will be updated with the relevant information.